Rules and Regulations for the Rebuild Rhode Island Tax Credit Program

 If any provision of these Rules, or the application thereof to any person or circumstance, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules shall not be affected thereby.

-A. The following words and terms, when used in these Rules, shall have the following meanings, unless the context clearly indicates otherwise.
+The following words and terms, when used in these Rules, shall have the following meanings, unless the context clearly indicates otherwise.

 1. “Act” means R.I.
 Gen. Laws Chapter 42-64.20 known as the Rebuild Rhode Island Tax Credit Act.

 2. “Adaptive reuse” means the conversion of an existing structure from the use for which it was constructed to a new use by maintaining elements of the structure and adapting such elements to a new use.

 3. “Affiliate” means an entity that directly or indirectly controls, is under common control with, or is controlled by an applicant that is a Business.
 Control exists in all cases in which the entity is a member of a controlled group of corporations as defined pursuant to the Internal Revenue Code of 1986, 26 U.S.C. § 1563, or the entity is an organization in a group of organizations under common control as defined pursuant to the Internal Revenue Code of 1986, 26 U.S.C. §§ 414(b) or (c).
 A taxpayer may establish by clear and convincing evidence, as determined by the tax administrator, that control exists in situations involving lesser percentages of ownership than required by those statutes.
 An affiliate of an applicant that is a business may contribute to meeting either the capital investment or full-time employee requirements of a business that applies for a tax credit under the Act and these Rules.